spryker/spryker-docs/docs/pbc/all/carrier-management/202304.0/install-and-upgrade/install-the-shipment-feature.md

 ---
-title: Shipment feature integration
+title: Install the Shipment feature
-description: Use the guide to install the Shipment Back Office UI, Delivery method per store and Shipment data import functionalities in your project.
+description: Use the guide to install the Shipment Back Office UI, Delivery method per store, and Shipment data import functionalities in your project.
 last_updated: Feb 10, 2023
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/shipment-feature-integration